AdrienneGast/BearDepredation/FR-IT/README.md

 2. **AGRICULTURAL TREES**

     1. Get raster of FADSL at large Pyrenees and Vineyards at large Pyrenees
-    2. In QGis, create raster from raster calculation with 0/1 for only FASDL(3) and vineyard (which is CLC(15))
+    2. In QGis, create raster from raster calculation with 0/1 for only FASDL(code 3 agricultural trees) and vineyard (which is CLC(15) constructed before see non tcd raster before)
    ```
     "FASDL_maskrasterbase@1"  = 3  OR
     "vine_maskrasterbase@1" = 1